clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

     * a set of possible elements [E1, E2, ... ]
     * some prior interactions (relation) between Us and Es ( {seen, clicked, subscribed, bought} or a rating, or a feedback, etc..),

-for a given user U, predict a list of top N elements from E such as U maximises the defined relation.
+for a given user U, predict a list of top N elements from E such as U maximizes the defined relation.

-As i've said, usually the relation is an something numeric, business defined ( amount of money, click-through-rates, churn, etc..)
+As I've said, usually the relation is an something numeric, business defined ( amount of money, click-through-rates, churn, etc..)

 ## Loading the data